Where can palm trees grow - that's something people think about, at times. Have you thought of that?

 Heard people saying it was a Cabbage Palm.
 Eventually I did look it up.
 Was it a true palm tree?
 NO. But I did like the way it looked!

 Got me started thinking, Ireland probably does have the type of climate where palm trees could grow.
-Because of the Gulf Stream flowing right by the West Coast.
+Because the Gulf Stream flows right by the West Coast.
 Coming up from the south, most of the time it keeps cold extremes away.

 Rarely does go below freezing in Ireland's coastal areas.
 Especially for any length of time.